jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-03.md

 "We're doing it anyway."

-He kisses me goodnight—quick but sweet, because Jordan's probably watching from the window—and I drive home feeling like despite everything complicated ahead, we're finally moving in the right direction.
+He kisses me goodnight—longer this time, deeper, like he's trying to memorize the taste of me—and I drive home feeling like despite everything complicated ahead, we're finally moving in the right direction.

 My phone buzzes at a stoplight.

-**ETHAN:** Thank you for trying.
-For giving us a chance.
+**ETHAN:** thank you for trying. for giving us a chance

-**ME:** Thank you for not giving up.
-Even when I was being stupid.
+**ME:** thank you for not giving up. even when i was being stupid

-**ETHAN:** You weren't stupid.
-Just scared.
+**ETHAN:** you werent stupid. just scared

-**ME:** Same thing.
+**ME:** same thing

-**ETHAN:** Not even close.
+**ETHAN:** not even close

 I drive home with a smile on my face, for once not overthinking what comes next.

-We have eleven days.
+We have eight days.
 Then spring break.
 Then summer.

 It's not perfect.
 But it's ours.